bodewig/clj-snake/README.md

 So beyond the simple Snake game it should provide

+* apples can rot
+* an exit opens once all apples have been consumed, the game is only won once the player's snake leaves the board via this exit
+* new apples are added when all apples have been eaten and time runs out
 * a second game-controlled snake with some limited AI that tries to steal apples and even hit the player's snake
 * a ball bouncing around, getting hit by it is deadly for the player's snake
-* an exit opens once all apples have been consumed, the game is only won once the player's snake leaves the board via this exit
 * walls inside the board that need to be run around
 * several levels